LOC: Kargil: Plot

-The film opens with a dramatic shot of an Indian soldier's wireless set chirping frantic commands from one of the army bases, calling a patrol to report in while the radio operator lies dead in the snow.
-After frantic attempts from battalions to locate their lost patrols, the Indian Army HQ in Jammu and Kashmir decides to deploy more troops.
+The film opens with a shot of an Indian soldier's wireless set chirping frantic commands from one of the army bases, calling a patrol to report in while the radio operator lies dead.
+After attempts from battalions to locate their lost patrols, the Indian Army HQ in Jammu and Kashmir decides to deploy more troops.
 Lts.
 Saurabh Kalia and Amit Bharadhwaj are sent on reconnaissance patrols along the Line of Control (LoC).
 Lt.
 Kalia's patrol is wiped out while Lt.
 Bharadhwaj's patrol suffers heavy casualties but manages to return to their base.
 Pakistani forces begin shelling across the LoC, targeting National Highway 1A (NH-1A).
 The Indian Army decides to deploy more troops but suffers a rude shock when the company and even battalion-sized patrols are beaten back by the Pakistani intruders who have occupied peaks around the Mushkoh Valley, Kargil, Dras, Kaksar and Batalik.
 After these terrible reverses, the decision is taken to go ahead with maximum mobilization and move the army's best fighting units into the area of operations.
 However, orders from Delhi are that Indian soldiers are barred from crossing the LoC during their operations.
 Most mobilized battalions are completely unaware of the nature and size of the threat.
 Thus the rationale behind maximum mobilization is questioned by all the battalion commanders.

 The first unit deployed is the 1st battalion, 11 Gorkha Rifles (1/11 GR), who are specialists in high-altitude warfare.
-1/11 GR's commanding officer is Col. Lalit Rai, and the battalion has the charismatic and brave Capt.
+1/11 GR's commanding officer is Col. Lalit Rai, and the battalion has the charismatic and brave Lt.
 Manoj Pandey leading one of its platoons.
 Subsequently, the 18th battalion, The Grenadiers (18 Grenadiers), which was in the Kashmir Valley guarding against terrorist infiltration, are deployed in Kargil.
 The battalion is led by Col. Khushal Thakur, and among the officers and soldiers are men like Lt.
 Col. R. Vishwanathan, Maj.
 Rajesh Adhikari, Lt.
 Balwan Singh, Capt.
 Sachin Nimbalkar, and Grens.
-Yogendra Singh Yadav and Manoj Bajpai).
+Yogendra Singh Yadav.
 18 Grenadiers are followed by the 17th battalion, Jat Regiment (17 Jat) led by Col. Umesh Singh Bawa with Capt.
 Anuj Nayyar leading one of its units.
-17 Jat is followed by the 13th battalion, Jammu & Kashmir Rifles (13 JAK Rif) commanded by Lt.
-Col. Yogesh Kumar Joshi with Capt.
+17 Jat is followed by the 13th battalion, Jammu & Kashmir Rifles (13 JAK Rif) commanded by Maj. turned Lt.
+Col. Yogesh Kumar Joshi (Joe) with Lt.
 Vikram Batra leading one of its units.
 Other battalions are subsequently inducted into the theatre of conflict.
 The Indian Air Force launches photographic reconnaissance missions in order to identify the intruders.